Steeven9/Jung/README.md

 `./jung_client`

 This will produce two files, `client_log.txt` and `server_log.txt`, that can be merged in a unique trace by running `./trace_merge`.
+If your server is running on another machine, be sure to retrieve the logfile before merging!
-This will in turn produce a unique `trace_log.txt` that contains the unified costs encoded in binary format.
+This will in turn produce a human-readable file (`trace_log.txt`) and a `symbols` folder that contains the unified costs encoded in binary format.
+These can then be read by `freud-statistics` (see the [original repo](https://github.com/usi-systems/freud) for instructions).

 Alternatively, by running `./trace_merge --simple`, a simple merged log (`merged_log.txt`) can be optained instead.
-If your server is running on another machine, be sure to retrieve the logfile before merging.

 _Note_: all the file names are customizable in `custom_instr.h`.